osiota/osiota/README.md

 But where should these IoT applications live?
 In the Internet of Things, of course, and not (only) in the cloud.
 Therefore an operating system (not as for PCs) is needed to run these distributed IoT applications and connect them with the **things**.

-*osiota* is our solution.
+*Osiota* is our solution.
 It is a software platform capable of running software modules.
-Multiple of these modules can form a distributed IoT application. *osiota* can be run on any device that is able to run Node.js or JavaScript code, as far as we know.
+Multiple of these modules can form a distributed IoT application. *Osiota* can be run on any device that is able to run Node.js or JavaScript code, as far as we know.

 By connecting multiple running processes of *osiota*, connected items and applications can be shared between hosts.
 As smartphones, tablets and personal computer are important devices to communicate with the users, *osiota* can be executed on these devices as well and provide IoT applications with graphical user interfaces (GUI).
 A cloud service can be included too, but this service is just seen as another device.